-Bill is an Advisory Council member at Sterling and is a former CEO and board member of Interline Brands and also served on the board of U.S. Maintenance.
+Bill is an Advisory Council member at Sterling and currently serves as a member of the Board of Directors at Marcone.
+Bill is the former CEO and board member of Interline Brands and also served on the board of U.S. Maintenance.
 Bill began his career in 1977 and has dedicated himself to the distribution of plumbing, hardware and electrical supplies to a variety of commercial end markets including healthcare, lodging facilities as well as contractor markets.
 He founded Wilmar Industries which focused on becoming a value-added supplier to apartment building owners.
 The company launched its Initial Public Offering (NASDAQ: WLMR) in 1996.

 Following the IPO, Wilmar continued to acquire competitors within the fragmented industrial distribution marketplace.
 Having acquired over fifteen companies from 1996-2001, the senior management team at Wilmar actively concentrated on integrating the company’s largest acquisitions and changing the corporate name to Interline Brands (NYSE: IBI) while leaving the core existing brand names in place for all sales and marketing functions.